mdaffin/disconnected.systems/_drafts/bare-metal-rust-on-the-teensy-3.1.md

 ---
 layout: post
 title: Bare Metal Rust on the Teensy 3.1
+published: false
 ---

-Now that we have a good understanding of bare metal programming using the triditional languages I wanted to look at rust.
+Now that we have a good understanding of basic bare metal programming using the triditional languages I wanted to look at [rust](https://www.rust-lang.org/).
 In this post I will port the [bare metal c](bare-metal-c-on-the-teensy-3.1/) example to rust with cargo, rusts dependency manager and build manager.

 <!--more-->

-The final source can be found in [this github repository](https://github.com/james147/embedded-examples/tree/master/teensy-3-rust) with the following contents:
+The final source can be found in [this github repository](https://github.com/james147/embedded-examples/tree/master/teensy-3-rust) with the following structure:

 ```
 ├── build.rs